cpbotha/nvpy/README.md

 Installation
 ============

-To get the latest version from github, do:
+To insall the latest development version from github, do:

     pip install git+https://github.com/cpbotha/nvpy.git#egg=nvpy

-I'll upload this to pypi soon.
+OR, to install the version currently on pypi, do:

+    pip install nvpy

+OR, you can of course use easy\_install instead:

+    easy_install nvpy

+github always has the latest development version, whereas I upload tagged snapshots (v0.1 for example) to pypi.

 How to run for the first time
 =============================